QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: The QUIJOTE-TFGI instrument

 In summary, each detector comprises four channels, each recording a signal -- referred to as an output -- corresponding to a sequence of four phase states, known as science states.
 Each science state is computed by averaging four equivalent engineering states.
 The data are synchronously sampled in parallel across the four channels at a rate of 160\,kHz, with 40 samples acquired for each engineering state.
 This results in a complete cycle of 16 consecutive engineering states being recorded every 4\,ms. We employ the science state signal directly in this work.

-After preliminary commissioning phases between 2018 and 2019, the TFGI was installed at the second QUIJOTE telescope (QT2) and underwent its commissioning from November 2021 to October 2022 with 7 pixels, 4 at 31\,GHz and 3 at 41\,GHz.
-The data analyzed in this paper correspond to this latter period.
+TFGI was first assembled with 29 receivers in 2016 and achieved its technical first light in May 2016 \citep{status2016SPIE, Rubino17}, but observations were interrupted due to cryostat leak issues.
+After preliminary commissioning phases carried out between 2018 and 2019, the TFGI was finally installed at the second QUIJOTE telescope (QT2) and underwent its main commissioning phase from November 2021 to October 2022 with only 7 pixels, 4 at 31\,GHz and 3 at 41\,GHz.
+Scientific results from this commissioning phase will be presented in a separate paper (\citealp{tfgi_commissioning}).
+The data analyzed in this work correspond exclusively to this latter commissioning period.